fwojcik/smhasher3/hashes/README.addinghashes.md

 All code will be compiled as C++11 and must conform to that standard.
 A plain C compiler will not be used.
-Hash implementaions that fully or partially use assembly instructions are allowed, but only via `__asm__()` statements or the like; .asm files or pre-compiled binaries are not allowed, and an assembler will not be invoked by the build system.
+Hash implementaions that fully or partially use assembly instructions are allowed, but only via `__asm__()` statements or the like; .asm files or pre-compiled binaries are not allowed, and an assembler will not be directly invoked by the build system.

 If you would like your hash function to be distributed with the SMHasher3 project, then there are further restrictions described in `CONTRIBUTING.md`.
 Importantly, it